 Problems Due to Bed Rest

 Staying in bed for a long time without regular physical activity can cause many problems.

 A leg injury, leg surgery, or bed rest may prevent people from using their legs.
 When the legs are not being used, blood moves more slowly from the leg veins to the heart.
-Blood clots are more likely to form in this slow-moving blood (see Venous Disorders: Prevention).
+Blood clots are more likely to form in this slow-moving blood (see see Prevention).
 Blood clots sometimes travel from the leg veins to the lungs and block a blood vessel.
-These clots, called pulmonary emboli, can be life threatening (see Pulmonary Embolism (PE)).
+These clots, called pulmonary emboli, can be life threatening (see see Pulmonary Embolism (PE)).